Anne Doyle

 Anne Catherine Doyle (born 30 January 1952) is an Irish journalist, presenter and former newsreader.
-She is best known as a long-serving newsreader for Raidió Teilifís Éireann (RTÉ), who anchored the broadcaster's main evening television news programmes, during her 33 years of service.
+She is best known as a long-serving newsreader for RTÉ, who anchored the broadcaster's main evening television news programmes, during her 33 years of service.

 Early life

 Born in Ferns, County Wexford.
 Doyle was the youngest in a family of five boys and two girls.
 Her father, John Doyle (1903–1975), worked most of his life as a farm labourer, while her mother was the former Elizabeth Kavanagh (1916–1979).
 Doyle was educated at the Loreto Convent in nearby Gorey and later at University College Dublin, where she was conferred with a Bachelor of Arts in English and History before later completing a postgraduate diploma in education.

 Career

 Early career

 Doyle spent a year as an English and History teacher but later pursued her interest in books and became a librarian.
-She later joined Ireland's Department of Foreign Affairs as an executive officer in the consular service.
+She later joined the Department of Foreign Affairs as an executive officer in the consular service.